 The Salvation Army was taking tentative steps towards assisting emigration as early as 1885.
-Its first efforts in this respect were made in connection with its rescue work for women, but an 'Emigrationist' was undertaking to find situations for Salvationists in Canada by 1887.
+Its first efforts in this respect were made in connection with its rescue work for women, but by 1887 an 'Emigrationist' at headquarters was undertaking to find situations for Salvationists in Canada.
+PUBLISHED SOURCES Salvation Army periodicals The War Cry.
+[PER/23] The main source of evidence for the earliest emigration work is adverts in The War Cry.
+A small list of references for these is available.

-PUBLISHED SOURCES

-Salvation Army periodicals

-The War Cry.
-[PER/23] The main source of evidence for this early emigration work is adverts in The War Cry.
-A small list of references is available.

 EMIGRATION TO CANADA.
 Will all Soldiers intending or wishing to emigrate to Canada this summer, please inform us beforehand.
 Commissioner Coombs undertakes to find any number of situations for servant girls, with characters from employers and Captains, who can have every liberty to attend Army meetings, wear uniform, etc., with higher wages than in this country.
 He also undertakes to arrange for settling Sol- He also undertakes to arrange for settling Soldiers capable of farm labor on Government land out West, if sufficiently large companies can be arranged for.
 Address all communications to "Emigrationist," 101, Queen Victoria Street, E.C., with stamped envelope for reply.
-The War Cry [PER/23], 4 June 1887 ARCHIVES Women's Social Work and emigration: 1885 onwards Emigration in connection with rescue work was not common practice.
-Statistics show that between May 1884 and September 1899 only 30 women were emigrated from Salvation Army Rescue Homes.
-Statistics for children emigrated from Rescue Homes were not kept until 1903 when one child was emigrated.
+The War Cry [PER/23], 4 June 1887 ARCHIVES Women's Social Work and emigration: 1885 onwards Emigration in connection with rescue work was not common practice in The Salvation Army.
+Statistics show that between May 1884 and September 1899, only 30 women emigrated from Salvation Army rescue homes in the UK.
+There are no statistics for children emigrated from rescue homes until 1903 when one child was emigrated.
 Records of The Salvation Army Social Services Girls' Statement and Final Report Books: London, First Series and Second Series (1886-1969) and Country, First Series and Second Series (1886-1996).
 [SS/2/1 and SS/2/2] These include discharge details of women and girls who passed through The Salvation Army's UK Rescue Homes, including those emigrated.
-Under the Data Protection Act, records containing personal information are closed for the lifespan of the individual or for 75-100 years from the date of the record, so records from 1915 onwards may be closed.
+Under the Data Protection Act, records containing personal information are closed for the lifespan of the individual or for 85-100 years from the date of the record, so records from 1920 onwards may be closed.
 Records of the Women's Social Services Homes statistics books (1890-1979).
 [WSW/11/1] Women's Social Work statistics books (1899-1912).
 [WSW/11/3] These books include statistics for the numbers of women and children assisted to emigrate from Salvation Army rescue homes.
 The information is anonymous and so is open for research.
 PUBLISHED SOURCES Books: secondary Fairbank, Jenty, Booth's Boots: Social Service Beginnings in The Salvation Army (International Headquarters of The Salvation Army: London, 1983) [S.41]